-The critical point here is that, in order to prove that two hypergraphs $\G$ and $\H$ are actually not dual, it would be much better to identify in $\Tree(\G,\H)$ those nodes $p$ for which it is computationally easy to verify that $\G(\sigma_p)$ and $\H(\sigma_p)$ are not dual, and the root of the tree may not always fit the purpose (of an efficient check).
+The critical point here is that, in order to prove that hypergraphs $\G$ and $\H$ are actually not dual, it would be much better to identify in $\Tree(\G,\H)$ those nodes $p$ for which it is computationally easy to verify that $\G(\sigma_p)$ and $\H(\sigma_p)$ are not dual, and the root of the tree may not always fit the purpose (of an efficient check).
 Therefore, to show that $\tuple{\G,\H}$ is a ``no''\nbdash-instance of \DualProbHyp, the ideal solution would be that of finding/guessing a path from the root to a node $p$, where $\I_p$ is easily recognizable as a ``no''\nbdash-instance, e.g., as in the case in which $\sigma_p=\assign{\In_p,\Ex_p}$ is such that the set $\In_p$ or $\Ex_p$ is a new transversal of $\G$ or $\H$, respectively.
 The interesting fact here is that, by construction of $\Tree(\G,\H)$, if $\G$ and $\H$ are simple non\nbdash-dual hypergraphs satisfying the intersection property, there is always a node $p$ in $\Tree(\G,\H)$ such that $\sigma_p$ has the required property for an easy check.
 Indeed, let us assume that $T$ is a new transversal of $\G$, and consider the assignment $\sigma=\assign{\emptyset,\compl{T}}$.
-Since $\sigma$ is an assignment which only excludes vertices, there exists a node $p$ in $\Tree(\G,\H)$ such that $\sigma_p=\sigma$ because we can build the assignment $\sigma$ by successively using extensions of type (iii).
-It is clear that, in general, such a path may have a linear length.
-However, we will show below that if $\tuple{\G,\H}$ is indeed a ``no''\nbdash-instance of \Dual, then there must also exist a path of length $O(\log \InputSize)$ to some node $p$ such that checking that $\I_p$ is a ``no''\nbdash-instance of \Dual is feasible within complexity class \TC0.
+Since $\sigma$ is an assignment which only excludes vertices, there is a node $p$ in $\Tree(\G,\H)$ such that $\sigma_p=\sigma$ because we can build the assignment $\sigma$ by successively using extensions of type~\ref*{ext:exc}.
+It is clear that, in general, such a node may be at depth linear in the tree.
+However, we will show in the next section that if $\tuple{\G,\H}$ is actually a ``no''\nbdash-instance of \Dual, then there must also be a node $p$ at depth $O(\log \InputSize)$ such that checking that $\I_p$ is a ``no''\nbdash-instance of \Dual is feasible within complexity class \TC0.